michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 21. But Aloha himself confirmeth us with you in the Meshiha, who himself hath anointed us,

-22. and hath sealed us, and given us the earnest-pledgeRhabuno. of his Spirit in our hearts.
+22. and hath sealed us, and given us the earnest-pledge

 23. BUT I testify to Aloha on my soul that because I am sparing of you, I have not come to Kurinthos.